apache/arrow/docs/source/developers/benchmarks.rst

    automatically, the name must match.

-2. The benchmark command will run with the ``--benchmark_repetitions=K`` options for statistical stability.
+2. The benchmark command will run with the ``--benchmark_repetitions=K`` options for statistical significance.
 Thus, a benchmark should not override the repetitions in the (C++) benchmark's arguments definition.

 3. Due to #2, a benchmark should run sufficiently fast.
 Often, when the input does not fit in memory (L2/L3), the benchmark will be memory bound instead